annotation/text-fabric/tf/docs/about/usefunc.md

 ## Versions

 Text-Fabric expects that the data resides in version directories.
-The configuration of a TF-app specifies which version will be used.
+The configuration of a corpus app specifies which version will be used.
 You can override that by passing the optional argument `version="x.y.z"`.
-Where we do not have a TF-app that specifies the version, i.e. if you pass a `data:path/to/tf/data` string you must either:
+Where we do not have a corpus app that specifies the version, i.e. if you pass a `data:path/to/tf/data` string you must either: